Corbin Carroll Player Props: Diamondbacks vs. Braves

 Corbin Carroll At The Plate

-- Carroll leads Arizona with an OBP of .379 this season while batting .293 with 24 walks and 37 runs scored.

-- Among the qualifying hitters in MLB action, he ranks 22nd in batting average, 19th in on-base percentage, and 19th in slugging.
+- Among qualified hitters in MLB, he ranks 30th in batting average, 20th in on-base percentage, and 21st in slugging.

-- Carroll will look to extend his six-game hitting streak.
-He's batting .389 with one homer in his last games.

-- He has hit a home run in 17.0% of his games this year, and 4.1% of his trips to the plate.
+- In 16.7% of his games this year, he has gone deep, and 4% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.